athofficial/docs.atheios.org/docs/gath.md

-# GATH - The go-lang implamentation of Atheios
+# GATH - The go-lang implementation of Atheios
 gath is the central SW to run an own node.
 There are a lot of options for gath as specified when You run